zkf1997/DART/README.md

 You can easily test custom in-betweening by customizing `--optim_input` and `--text_prompt`.
 The input SMPL sequence should include the attributes `gender, betas, transl, global_orient, body_pose`.
 Example sequences can be found [here](./data/inbetween/pace_in_circles).

-<summary>Inbetweening using model trained on the HML3D dataset:</summary>
 <details>
+<summary>Using model trained on the HML3D dataset:</summary>

-In addition to inbetweening with model trained on the BABEL dataset as shown above, we provide a script for inbetweening using a model trained on the HML3D dataset [here](./demos/inbetween_hml.sh).
-Please note:
+In addition to inbetweening with the model trained on the BABEL dataset (as demonstrated above), we also provide a script for inbetweening using a model trained on the HML3D dataset [here](./demos/inbetween_hml.sh).
+While you can generally use the HML3D-trained model for **all optimization-based demos** below, please note the following:

 - The text prompt style in HML3D differs from BABEL.
 - HML3D assumes **20 fps** motions, whereas BABEL uses **30 fps**.